 David has been writing and learning about business, finance and globalization for a quarter-century, starting with a small New York consulting firm in the 1990s.

 Published on February 7, 2022 Updated on December 1, 2023

 $2,050 - $5,100

 $100,000 - $140,000 p.a.

 Most businesses, big or small, have a website.
-And with 17 million new US businesses expected to launch in 2022, web design is sure to be in great demand.
 It’s already an $11 billion industry, so starting a web design business could be a great way to help new businesses get off the ground while making good money.

 But it will require careful planning and execution, as well as business knowledge.
 Fortunately, this step-by-step guide is loaded with all the business tips and insights you need to start designing your way to success.

 Looking to register your business?
 A limited liability company (LLC) is the best legal structure for new businesses because it is fast and simple.